Global sensitivity analysis of asymmetric energy harvesters: Introduction

-The rest of this manuscript is organized as follows.
+The remaining parts of this manuscript are organized as follows.
 Section~\ref{sec:bistable energy harvesting} presents the energy harvesting system of interest.
 The global sensitivity analysis of this nonlinear system is formulated in Section~\ref{sec:Global sensitivity}, and the Polynomial Chaos Expansion approach used to compute the Sobol indices is presented in Section~\ref{sec:PCE}.
-Section~\ref{sec:NE}, the numerical experiments conducted to analyze the sensitivity of a bistable energy harvester are presented and discussed.
+In Section~\ref{sec:NE}, the numerical experiments conducted to analyze the sensitivity of a bistable energy harvester are presented and discussed.
 Section~\ref{sec:summary} summarizes the main results obtained here and the uncertainties propagation of the systems.
-Finally, in Section~\ref{sec:final remarks}, presents the important conclusions.
+Finally, in Section~\ref{sec:final remarks}, important conclusions are presented.